Ch-sriram/Just-Git-In/README.md

 Updated tag 'unstable' (was a70158c)
 </pre>

-We can see that git gives us the information about the updated tag's name and along with the information about which commit ID it was previously associated with.
+We can see that git gives us the information about the updated tag's name and along with that, we get the information about which commit ID it was previously associated with.
 Now, if we type in our alias which is <code>git hist</code>, we shall see the following output in our terminal:

 <pre>
 * eg64f8b (<strong>HEAD -> develop, tag: unstable, origin/develop, origin/HEAD</strong>) LICENCE Update: Adding the Purpose Section